camaraproject/Governance/ProjectStructureAndRoles.md

 The wiki home page of a Sub Project should contain at least a description of the scope of the Sub Project, links to the API Repositories which are belonging to the Sub Project, the address of the mailing list on [lists.camaraproject.org](https://lists.camaraproject.org/groups), and the schedule and registation/join link of the regular meeting of the Sub Project.
 Sub pages should contain the meeting minutes, (informal) supporting documents and (if applicable) release information for the API members as defined by the Release Management working group.

 A Sub Project should have at least three Maintainers.
 The Maintainers of a Sub Project are defined by the union of the Maintainers listed within the MAINTAINERS.md files of the API Repositories which are belonging to the Sub Project.
-It is recommended that there is an overlap between the Maintainers of the API Repositories of the Sub Project, but it is not mandated that all Maintainers of the Sub Project take responsibility for all APIs in the Sub Project.
+It is recommended that there is an overlap between the Maintainers of the API Repositories of the Sub Project, but it is not mandated that all Maintainers of the Sub Project take responsibility for all API Repositories in the Sub Project.

-Each Sub Project follows the Release Process for the API Repositories as defined by the Release Management Working Group.

 **API Repositories**

 The purpose of an API Repository is the definition and documentation of one or multiple (very closely related) APIs which will be always released together.

-An API Repository should have at least one Maintainer.
-Ideally an API Repository is managed by two or more Maintainers, depending on the size and scope of the API.
-Here, the responsibilities must be clearly agreed upon between all of the Maintainers.
-This includes coordinating who is responsible for which issues and pull requests.
-The Contributors to an API Repository are recorded by the mechanisms of GitHub in the Sub Project’s repositories.

 A repository must have at least one Codeowner.
 Repositories with branch protection rules must have at least two Codeowners.
 Only Codeowners should have write permissions to an API Repository.
+For requirements regarding the Maintainers see the definition of Sandbox, Incubated and Graduated API Repositories.

 Each API Repository must have a README.MD file (with a description of the API scope), a license file, a GOVERNANCE.MD file (pointing to the Governance repository), a CODEOWNERS, and a MAINTAINERS.MD file.